JKFSOM/jkfsom.github.io/_posts/2023-10-15-rewriting-bng-lat-lon-in-cpp.markdown

 | C++ | 0.81958 | 20.812500 |
 | ∆ | 8.455 | ~0 |

-- **Duration:** The duration for processing in C++ is significantly lower, showcasing a reduction of −91.15%.
+- **Duration:** The duration for processing in C++ is significantly lower, showcasing **a reduction of −91.15%**.
 This reduction in time is a massive gain in performance which is essential in high-performance applications.
 - **Memory:** The memory consumption is nearly identical between Python and C++, with a slight reduction in memory usage in the C++ implementation.

 ### Conclusion